Motuihe Island

 Motuihe Island (official name: Motuihe Island / Te Motu-a-Ihenga) lies between Motutapu and Waiheke islands in the Hauraki Gulf of New Zealand, near Auckland.
 The island measures 179 ha, of which around 18 ha are remnants of coastal forest.
 The island is a recreation reserve controlled by the Department of Conservation (DOC) and administered by the Motuihe Trust.
 It is a popular spot for day trips, accessible from Auckland by seaplane or by private boat.
 The island is known for its beautiful beaches.

 The name comes from Te Motu-a-Ihenga, Māori for 'Ihenga's Island'.

 Geology

-Most of the island is formed from Waitemata sandstone overlayed with Parnell grit.
+Most of the island is formed from Waitemata sandstone overlaid with Parnell Grit.